buildbuddy-io/buildbuddy/docs/enterprise-rbe.md

 Now that you have a basic BuildBuddy Enterprise install deployed.
 Let's configure it to enable Remote Build Execution.

-You can do so this by passing a `values.yaml` file to Helm that enabled RBE.
+You can do so this by passing a `values.yaml` file to Helm that enables RBE.
 Here's a simple `values.yaml` file with RBE enabled.
 This will deploy RBE with 3 executors and Redis enabled:
 ```
 executor:
   enabled: true